Arxcis/Sugarkick/README.md

 &nbsp;
 &nbsp;

 <a id="content5"></a>
 ## 6. Unity reference

-References to Unity's standard library assets that are used in this project
+References to most of the Unity's standard library assets that are used in this project

 __Classes__ <br />
  >[Object](https://docs.unity3d.com/ScriptReference/Object.html) <br />